SPECIAL london Scape look-up cool Covent Garden T-shirt a lot goes on great hotel deals the light high quality - a gift

 Whereas in modern day circuses, the clown has taken centre stage in his own right, in the ancient world he would have the role of commenting on the actions of other serious characters in plays and even subjecting them to ridicule - attacking them or bombarding them with fruit and veg amongst other things.

-Very often the clown would be made up and his face covered in white chalk indicating that he was invisible.
+Often the clown would be made up and his face covered in white chalk indicating that he was invisible.
 To enhance this effect to the main players in the drama - the clown would often if not always mime.
 The comedy sported such figures and may have been the origin of staged humour.
 Mocking another person was dangerous in everyday life so it must have been fun to see serious actors treated in this way.
 Now we have to wait for the critics in the papers.

 Slapstick and burlesque, evolved from jongleurs and jugglers are still more widely popular than a subtle approach, indeed a combination of the two is often the only way to get an audience laughing.